30-01-2023

 1. Bleed radiators once per year

-If your heating system or radiators contain trapped air, they will need bleeding.
+If your heating system or radiators contain trapped air, they need bleeding.
 You can tell if trapped air is present as the top half or so of the radiator probably won’t feel warm (if it is warm at all).

 It is a good idea to bleed radiators annually, in autumn, just before winter kicks in.
 However, bleed them as and when needed.

-Wear eye protection just in case the air escapes quickly or water splutters out, and cover all of your skin, including wearing gloves to protect your hands.
+Wear eye protection just in case the air escapes quickly, or water splutters out, and cover all of your skin, including wearing gloves to protect your hands.

 You will need: